 My footsteps fall with a crunch, as I tramp through the nearly silent, predawn forest.
 The only sounds that float on the air are those of my gingerly obnoxious footfalls and the call of a single songbird as it preemptively declares the dawning of a new day.
 My pant legs already hang wet from the morning’s dew as I quicken my footsteps through the undergrowth on my way to witness one of nature’s finest spectacles.
 As I round the bend, my heart leaps along with a deer and her fawns that I have alarmed as they graze in the peace of the early morning; startled at my bold intrusion.
 They bound off in haste, leaping over obstacles on legs like pogo sticks.
 Continuing on, I begin to hear the subtle, distant roll of falling water.
 A few minutes walk and the forest ends abruptly; opening up to a mountain stream.
 The water falls endlessly, tumbling down this boulder-strewn stream.
 Hopping from rock to moss covered rock.
 There is a mist in the air; the result of water smashing into rock.

 I have just enough time to set up my camera gear and prepare to capture the sun breaking across the horizon; spilling light onto the forest and this mountain streambed that it holds.
 The mist that hangs in the air beneath the waterfall is suddenly illuminated orange.
 The trees of the forest reflect auburn in the stream as they are bathed in the warm light of the rising sun.
 I hustle from rock to water in a frantic effort to capture this splendorous demonstration of the beauty of God’s creation.
 As the sun rises higher and loses the intensity of it’s warm color, I look downward, and begin to photograph the early spring flowers that line this mountain stream.
 I focus on a patch of painted trillium.
 They point up cheerfully with their three white petals, and fuchsia center, as though to invite the attention of my camera, and any pollinators that happen to buzz along.
 Next is the wild geranium; with its purple petals forming a satellite dish.
 Upon further inspection I see a crab spider making its home in this flower’s center.
 This tiny spider, with web woven of the finest strands.
 Were it not for the morning dew hanging in the web, its existence would not even be known.
 It is at this moment that I am once again struck by the incredible wonder of God’s creation.
 I am amazed at His creativity in forming our natural world.
 From the granite mountain peaks that reach towards the heavens, to the microscopic dew laden web of the crab spider that makes its home in the wild geranium; God’s fingerprint is on each.
-Hop over here to read more christian journal articles.
+Hop over here to read more christian news journal.

 All of nature declares the Glory of God, and as a nature photographer I feel privileged to witness it regularly.
 These moments spent in the solitude of creation, exploring its intricate and grand design, awaken something within my heart.
 God has created the natural world in such a way that it inspires the peruser to see His creativity and praise Him for it.
 Nature photography is the ideal medium for encouraging the viewer to get out and spend time exploring God’s creation; to engage in this same type of curiosity and thankfulness for the beauty, detail, and interconnections that God has blessed us with, through the natural world.
 Furthermore, nature photography bears the potential to inspire the viewer not only to first hand nature experience, but also to a celebration of the God-designed creativity of humanity.
 God’s creation universally declares His glory and reveals His divine power, and thus, as Christians we should be better leveraging the art of nature photography to inspire others to interact with God’s creation and praise Him for it.